ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the files and directories contained in the current directory
 ##2-bring_me_home
 This script changes the directory to the user home directory
+##3-listfiles
+This script prints the files and directories contained in the current directory in long format